 - Old Tires

 - Buckets of Sand

 - Jig Saw

-- Slab of Wood – for levelling sand
+- A slab of Wood – for leveling sand

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox.
 You can also view the images as a slideshow if you prefer 😎